Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits entering or using drones over private land to collect or gather information about natural resources (including photographs, maps, environmental data, or livestock surveillance) without the landowner's permission.
-Originally targeted environmental activists monitoring ranching operations but applies broadly to all unauthorized drone-based resource data collection.
+Prohibits entering private land to collect resource data without the landowner's permission.
+Applies to drone-collected environmental data, mapping, and surveillance over ranching and agricultural property.
+Originally aimed at environmental activists monitoring ranching operations, the statute applies to all unauthorized drone-based data collection.

 HB 105